 Dress in Layers

-Staying warm by wearing gloves, leggings and other layers helps protect your joints from the cold, which lowers your risk of developing severe stiffness and discomfort.
+Staying warm by wearing gloves, leggings or long johns, and other layers helps protect your joints from the cold, which lowers your risk of developing severe stiffness and discomfort.